GovTechSG/techpass-user-docs/docs/glossary.md

 **SEED**

 Security Suite for Engineering Endpoint Devices.
-This is an MDM solution.
+This is the MDM solution offered by GovTech.

 **TechPass**